 1. Be transparent: Be transparent about the feedback collection process.
 Communicate with stakeholders about the purpose of the feedback collection, the timeline, and how their feedback will be used.

 1. Analyse the data: Analyse the data that you have collected.
 Look for patterns, trends, and common themes.
 Use this information to identify areas for improvement and to inform decision-making.
-Be sure to also look for the good in the results - what have stakeholders responded positively about that you can celebrate as a success for your organisation?
+Additionally, when reviewing results, focus on the positive aspects highlighted by stakeholders.
+Identify areas of celebration and success for your organization within their positive responses.

 1. Take action: Take action based on the feedback you have received.
 Use the insights that you have gained to make changes or improvements to the project or process.
 Get stakeholders involved, explaining to them their role and the desired outcomes you are working towards together.

 1. Follow up: Finally, follow up with stakeholders to let them know how their stakeholder feedback was used.
 This can encourage continued engagement and build trust with stakeholders.
-Changes of improvement are sometimes slow to show themselves, but by keeping everyone in the loop, working together and regularly checking in, you can make great strides in achieving your goals.
+Attain goals through continuous communication, collaboration, and regular check-ins; progress might be gradual but substantial.

 Are your decisions working?